NCIOCPL/wcms-front-end/CancerGov/release_notes/FEQ-february2019-backlog-release.md

 ## [WCMSFEQ-1301] Add DLP override for C152494
 ### (NO CONTENT CHANGES)
 Changes to CancerGov/_src/FileAssets/Configuration/clinical-trials/DynamicTrialListingFriendlyNameOverrideMapping.txt and /CancerGov/_src/FileAssets/Configuration/clinical-trials/OverrideMapping.txt.
 Added new item to both.

 To deploy update these files in Percussion at /Configuration/clinical-trials

 ## [WCMSFEQ-1323] Highchart label change
 ### (NO CONTENT CHANGES)
 Changed label in charts.js from Average to Average (thousands).
 This changes the label in the x-axis as well as the hover over data point.

 ## [WCMSFEQ-1343] Remove capitalization from dictionary terms modal
 ### (NO CONTENT CHANGES)
 Removed text transform capitalize from modal.scss so that the term will show exactly as its coming from the cdr database.

+## [WCMSFEQ-1354] Homepage carousel arrows overlap at mobile
+### (NO CONTENT CHANGES)
+Issue looks like it was introduced with the Modal changes which somehow affected when a sprite mixin was being generated in the css.
+That sprite was overwriting the display none set in mobile for these carousel arrows.
+We moved the modal call in nvcg.scss higher up in the list and that seems to fix this issue.

 # Content Changes
 ## [WCMSFEQ-1322]